libavg/libavg/sphinxdoc/events.rst

         :py:meth:`Player.addInputDevice`.
 After this, the emitted
         events are processed like any other events.

-        :param String name:

-            The name of the input device.

-        :param DivNode eventReceiverNode:
+        .. py:attribute:: eventreceivernode

-            The root node that the input device will deliver events to.
+            The :py:class:`DivNode` that the input device will deliver events to.
 By default, this is the libavg root node.
-Useful for constricting events to a part of the total canvas or for sending events directly to an offscreen canvas.
+Useful for restricting events to a part of the total canvas or for sending events directly to an offscreen canvas.
 Event bubbling starts at this node and proceeds down the tree from there.

-        .. py:attribute:: eventreceivernode:

-            The node the events of this input device will be delivered to.
 Read-only.

         .. py:attribute:: name

             The name of the device.
 Read-only.

+        .. py:method:: pollEvents() -> list

+            Abstract method which returns a list of pending events.
+Override this method in your derived input device class.
+After registering the input device, this method gets called on every frame.

         .. py:method::  start()

             Initializes the input device if needed.
 By default this is an empty method.

-        .. py:method:: pollEvents() -> list

-            Abstract method which returns a list of pending events.
-After registering the input device, this method gets called on every frame.

     .. autoclass:: KeyEvent

         Generated when a key is pressed or released.